porchy13/dsm6-docker-gitlab/README.md

 The configuration shown below retrieves the last version of GitLab Enterprise Edition.
 The ports are mapped to ports that will be exposed to the Internet.

+> ⚠ GitLab depends on SonarQube to start.
+This is due to Nginx that check the existance of the SonarQube container before launching.

 ```yaml
 gitlab:
   image: 'gitlab/gitlab-ee:latest'